pzemtsov/pzemtsov.github.io/_posts/2014-11-14-lambdas-and-other-callbacks-in-java.md

 A direct test runs virtually at the same speed in **Java** as in **C++**.
 Inlining of virtual calls is still better in **Java**.
 Lambdas are a bit slower than direct loops this time, but lambdas with capture are faster than in **C++** (however, the unexpected behaviour where lambdas are slow still occurs).
-What is surprising is the faster execution of synamic proxy tests.
+What is surprising is the faster execution of dynamic proxy tests.

 Conclusions
 -----------